slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 The signature must be on the exact parameter string that will be passed to the app because the signature will change if something as trivial as spacing changes.

 The burden of verifying the request is on the app.
+Without this check, attackers can send requests to the App Server pretending to be Asana.

 <hr>